Lyft shares hit record low, piling pressure on Uber ahead of IPO

 Lyft did not disclose its quarterly bookings, riling some investors.
 Those figures include the portion of each ride’s fare that goes to the driver as well as the part that goes to Lyft, a metric the company had called a key indicator in its IPO prospectus.

 Twenty-three analysts cover Lyft, mostly with positive ratings, according to Refinitiv.
-Their median price target is $77, 44% above Lyft’s record low closing price of $52.91 on Wednesday.
+Their median price target is $77, 44% above Lyft’s current price of $53.61.

 Lyft expects revenue growth to slow to 52% or 53% for 2019 after doubling last year.
 That would value Lyft’s stock at 4.75 times its 2019 sales.
 Applying that multiple to Uber, based on revenue estimates of three analysts who have already initiated coverage, would value it at around $68 billion.